The West Contra Costa Unified School District assigns students to schools

 submitting a statement and providing a copy of you denial notice to the

-receiving the denial notice.
+Transfer Office by June 10, 2017.
 Appeals will be reviewed by the Associate Superintendent or designee.